Dasdron15/cpp-snake-game/README.md

 # C++ Snake Game
-Just a simple snake project that I make to learn C++
+Just a simple snake project that I made to learn C++